-Join Steve Caplin for an in-depth discussion in this video Customizing the expression, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Customizing the expression, part of Learning Adobe Fuse CC.

 - [Voiceover] Weve looked at how you can change…the shape of the head, the physiognomy,…every element of the face.…Let's now look at how we can change the expression.…And we do that not with the head controls,…but with the face controls.…And here we have a whole range of overall expressions.…So let's make this figure look angry…by dragging this slider.…And though it is fairly angry, we can make it…more angry by dragging the slider even further.…

 And it takes a while, but there's the result.…Let's maybe put that one back,…and let's make her look confused.…Once again, it can take a while, but there we go,…we've got this asymmetrical expression,…slightly goofy look.…The mouth is open.…It's a really nice looking effect.…You can also do things like making her cross-eyed,…you can change the position of the upper…and lower lips, and this is quite useful,…if you open up the mouth,…let's get that nice and dentally wide like this,…you could now have a look at the teeth.…

 So let's click on those teeth in here,…and here we have controls over exactly…

 - Choosing and customizing the character's head